 The traditional approach to starting your baby on solid foods is to offer pureed or mashed foods from a spoon and gradually progress to lumpier textures and finger foods.
-Baby-led weaning (BLW) is a different approach that allows your baby to feed himself soft-cooked cut up finger foods right away.
-There is not enough evidence to recommended one approach for starting solid foods over another.
-However, here are some important things to know before trying baby-led weaning.
+Baby-led weaning (BLW) is an approach that allows your baby to feed themself soft-cooked cut up finger foods right away.
+There is not enough evidence to recommend one approach for starting solid foods over another.
+However, there are some important things to know before trying baby-led weaning.

 Baby-led weaning allows you to feed your baby the same foods that the rest of the family is eating.
-This may help your baby accept different foods and be a less picky eater.
-Many parents believe that baby-led weaning is a healthier, more enjoyable and less expensive way to feed their babies.
+This may help your baby accept different foods.

 Is my baby ready for baby-led weaning?

-Your baby is ready for baby-led weaning at around six months old when he:
+Your baby is ready for solids at around six months old when they:

 Can sit up and lean forward

-Can pick up food and try to put it in his mouth
+Can pick up food and try to put it in their mouth

-Can turn his head away to let you know he is full
+Can turn their head away to let you know they are full

 How do I start baby-led weaning?